cococonscious/koji/README.md

 ```

 Similar should work for any hook runner, just make sure you're using
-it with the `prepare-commit-msg` hook as it writes to the commit
+it with the `prepare-commit-msg` hook as it writes the commit
 message to `COMMIT_EDITMSG`.

 ### Fancy it up with emoji